 Payroll Accounting is designed for business students but is also appropriate for any student who will be calculating payrolls or receiving paychecks.
 Class discussions and assignments will cover the following topics: the need for payroll records, computing wages and salaries, social security taxes, income tax withholding, unemployment compensation, journalizing, and payroll tax forms.
 Also discussed is the tribal effect on federal and state payroll taxes.
-Utilizing the current payroll tax laws, the students will work on a payroll project covering the following: preparing payroll registers, maintaining employees' earnings records, journalizing and posting payroll entries, completing federal, state, and city tax forms, and preparing various quarter-end and year-end payroll tax forms.

-Spring, Prerequisite or concurrent enrollment: ACTG 201
+Utilizing the current payroll tax laws, the students will work on a payroll project covering the following: preparing payroll registers, maintaining employees' earnings records, journalizing and posting payroll entries, completing federal, state, and city tax forms, and preparing various quarterend and year-end payroll tax forms.
+Prerequisite or concurrent enrollment: ACTG 201 SPRING

-ACTG 201 PRINCIPLES OF FINANCIAL ACCOUNTING
+PRINCIPLES OF FINANCIAL ACCOUNTING ACTG 201

-Financial Accounting is designed for Business students but can also be applied to students' personal lives.
+While designed for business majors, financial Accounting can also be applied to students' personal lives.
 Students should expect to learn the complete accounting cycle for a sole proprietorship, including a service and a merchandising business.
 Students will learn to apply ethics and critical thinking to decision making in business transactions and personal lives.
 Tribal and local business examples will be used where applicable.
 Subjects that are covered include journalizing, posting, financial statements, adjusting and closing entries, cash accounting, sales and purchases, special journals, and inventories.
-Fall.
+FALL